nbpayne/deskandstudio/_posts/2026-06-21-photography-workshops-in-sydney-and-how-to-choose-one.md

 * **Take notes, then practise quickly.** Skills fade if they sit unused.
 Try to shoot again within a week while it is all still fresh.
 * **Be brave and shoot.** The people who grow most are the ones who pick up the camera and try, mistakes and all.
 Everyone in the room is there to learn.

-If you want to keep building between workshops, our [photographer's growth guide](/blog/a-photographers-growth-guide/) is full of encouragement, and [mastering natural and studio light](/blog/mastering-natural-and-studio-light/) is a great next read once you have some lighting basics under your belt.
+If you want to keep building between workshops, our [photographer’s growth guide](/blog/a-photographers-growth-guide/) is full of encouragement, and [mastering natural and studio light](/blog/mastering-natural-and-studio-light/) is a great next read once you have some lighting basics under your belt.

 ## Workshops at Desk and Studio

-Our photography and cinematography workshops are designed to be friendly, practical and hands on, held right here in our naturally lit studio in Sydney's Inner West.
+Our photography and cinematography workshops are designed to be friendly, practical and hands on, held right here in our naturally lit studio in Sydney’s Inner West.
 You learn on professional lighting and backdrops, in a relaxed space, alongside people who love the craft as much as you do.
 Whether you are picking up a camera with intent for the first time or sharpening skills you already have, there is a place for you.

 ## Book your spot at Desk and Studio